This is the September 2018 investment conditions report. It includes both a written version and audio commentary.

 The audio commentary is an integral part of the Investment Conditions report as it provides additional context to the written report.

 The following spreadsheet contains monthly valuation, economic trends and market internal data used in the investment conditions report from December 2015 through the most recent report period.

 Purpose of the Investment Conditions Report

-In other words, are the risks of bad times in terms of market losses and higher volatility increasing or decreasing.
+In other words, are the risks of bad times in terms of bear market losses and higher volatility increasing or decreasing.

 Monitoring investment conditions is helpful for scaling exposure to risky assets such as stocks as favorable investment conditions generally align with positive investment returns while unfavorable investment conditions have generally been associated with sub-par investment returns.